Skip to Content

 After launch, your team will take over the publishing of different types of content, press releases for example.
 Keeping a website accessible is an ongoing project that requires constant work from both teams.
 For example, if your team pastes links as URLS, https://example.website…, the website will automatically style the link in an accessible way, so users can easily identify it as a link.
 However, the link text itself is not as accessible as link text that clearly states the destination and function of the link, a WCAG accessibility requirement.

-Our agency provides training after launch and access to our free knowledgebase.
+Our agency provides training after launch and access to our free knowledge base.
 These tools help organizations maintain an accessible website after launch.
 It is important that anyone posting content on your website learn a few basic requirements of writing and posting accessible content.
-Check out are knowledgebase to learn about making headings, links, and images more accessible to users.
+Check out our knowledge base to learn about making headings, links, and images more accessible to users.

 Our agency performs a major accessibility review of the website before launch.
 This review includes looking at the website through several different accessibility lenses.
 Our team will use automated tools to check for errors in contrast, link text, and html tags.
 We will perform a variety of responsive device and browser tests to ensure the website works with user’s preferred device.
 We conduct screen reader tests on all pages and samples of each post type.
 Screen reader testing allows us to check that users can navigate the website with assistive technologies in a predictable way.